-- Water Well - if there is a well supplying water to the property, this addendum sets out the inspection contingencies, due dates and corrective action clauses.
+- Water well: If there is a well supplying water to the property, this addendum sets out the inspection contingencies, due dates, and corrective action clauses.

-- HOA - The Homeowner Association addenda would set out the info about the HOA to which the property is subject, rules, financial information, etc. More likely, it will just identify the HOA and state a delivery deadline for the financial and rules restrictions documents to be delivered to the buyer(s).
+- HOA: The Homeowners Association addenda could include information about the property's HOA, such as its rules and financial information.
+More likely, it will just identify the HOA and state a delivery deadline for the financial and rules restrictions documents to be delivered to the buyer(s).

-- Property Tax Disclosure - In NM buyers were complaining about property tax surprises so this document came into existence.
-It is required, and the county fills in the current taxes for the property, and the buyer(s) get it as a disclosure item.
+- Property tax disclosure: In New Mexico, buyers were complaining about property tax surprises, so this document came into existence.
+It is required, and the county fills in the current taxes for the property, and the buyer gets it as a disclosure item.

-- Real Estate Contract Addendum - if this is a seller financed deal, this addendum is added to set out the terms for the seller's mortgage note to the buyer.
+- Real estate contract addendum: If this is a seller-financed deal, this addendum is added to set out the terms for the seller's mortgage note to the buyer.

-- Electronic Signature Addendum - this one sets out the portions of the various contract documents that will allow digital or electronic signatures.
+- Electronic signature addendum: This one sets out the portions of the various contract documents that will allow digital or electronic signatures.